 When green and yellow beans are in season, they are hard to resist.
 I like to keep them whole for salads.
 I just wash them and snip off the root tip.
 Then I cook them for just a few minutes – enough time to tenderize them without dulling their bright colors.

-Cooking red onions for a short time in a little olive oil brings out their natural sweetness.
+Cooking red onions over medium-low heat for a short time in a little olive oil, melts them and brings out their natural sweetness.

-Fresh basil is a key flavor in this salad.
+Fresh basil is one of the key flavor components in this salad.
 Plum tomatoes add color and texture.

-This salad salad has a wonderful combination of crunchy and tender vegetables, brightly-flavored with lots of minty basil and tangy lemon-yogurt dressing.
+This salad salad has a wonderful combination of flavors and textures: crunchy and tender vegetables, brightly-flavored with lots of minty basil and tangy lemon-yogurt dressing.
 Serve it for a casual picnic, a weeknight dinner, or a fancy buffet.
 It works beautifully with grilled steak, chicken or Ribs.

 Three Bean Salad with Creamy Lemon Dressing